ctrf-io/slack-test-reporter/README.md

 ### Custom Notification Title

-To can choose a custom title for your notification, use the `--title` option:
+You can choose a custom title for your notification, use the `--title` option:

 ```sh
 npx slack-ctrf results /path/to/ctrf-file.json --title "Custom Title"